-How To: Remove a red wine stain from a dry clean only item
+How to Remove a red wine stain from a dry clean only item

 Did you spill red wine on a dry clean only item?
 Spilling red wine on a dry-clean-only item of clothing doesn't have to mean the end of your favorite dress or jacket.
 Here's how to get a head start on dissolving the stain, before dropping the item at the dry cleaner.
 Learn how to remove a red wine stain with the folks from Martha Stewart's REAL SIMPLE.